 To remedy a weak battery, simply run cables from the distressed battery to a strong one.
 Keep the batteries connected for a few minutes to ensure enough power is transferred, and then use the voltmeter to gauge the battery’s strength.
 If it remains weak, then it may be time to replace your car battery.

-Check out all the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on car batteries, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the car batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on voltage of a car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.